 Instruction will be provided in Oxford by carefully selected British faculty, who will set and grade examinations.
 Examinations will be held on the last day of classes at Oxford.
 Students must be prepared for a full day’s examination schedule.
 No rescheduling is permitted.
 All examinations are hand-written.
 Grading results are final.

-The faculty leader is Professor Annette Morrow, History (477-2813, firstname.lastname@example.org), who will act as resident director and advisor in Oxford, and will be responsible for grading pre-and post-departure assignments.
-Students will be required to keep and submit a daily journal for grading and complete papers on topics chosen in consultation with Professor Morrow.
+Students will be required to keep and submit a daily journal for grading and complete papers on topics chosen in consultation with the professor.
 This work will be based in part on observations and material collected during the study tour.

 Students must participate in all Oxford field trips, which are generally held on Saturdays.
 There will be time for students to pursue individual interests, such as spending time in London and other locations.